StillKeepTry/Transformer-PyTorch/README.md

   booktitle = {Proc. of NIPS},
 }
 ```
-Feel grateful for the contribution of the facebook research and the google research. **Besides, if you get benefits from this repository, please give me a star.**
+Feel grateful for the contribution of the facebook research and google research. **Besides, if you get benefits from this repository, please give me a star.**

 # Details